PrimeFlex/Weather_Report/README.md

 - Hail reported in Hamilton, OHIO on 4/19/2024, Magnitude: 1.25

 🧠 Summary
-✔️ Weather and storm activity recorded near the specified location and date..
+✔️ Weather and storm activity recorded near the specified location and date.

-print--- Weather Report ---
-print(report)

-print("\n📄 To save this report, use 'Print to PDF' or copy and paste.")

 ```